 Galvanising Roof and Floor

-Although shipping containers are designed and built to be robust enough to withstand huge pressures whilst transporting cargo and protecting it as it travels around the world, the roof and floor would often need to be galvanised to ensure that it can safely bear the weight of the heavy machinery and that the process runs effectively and safely.
+Although these are designed and built to be robust enough to withstand huge pressures whilst transporting cargo and protecting it as it travels around the world, the roof and floor would often need to be galvanised to ensure that it can safely bear the weight of the heavy machinery and that the process runs effectively and safely.

 To ensure that the space works effectively in terms of the process of liquid air storage, as well as the efficiency of space, it is important that designers can visualise the final product.
-To start with, shipping containers can be bought in different sizes ranging from 10ft to 40ft, which can then be joined together or stacked to create the perfect size.
+To start with, they can be bought in different sizes ranging from 10ft to 40ft, which can then be joined together or stacked to create the perfect size.

 Once you know the size and what you want to put in there, Computer-Aided Design (CAD) technology is useful to be able to perfectly plan it out, with specific dimensions to give you an exact visualisation of what it will look like.

 Safety is of vital importance with storing liquid air.
 It is important to have sound attenuated linings as well as fire alarms and other safety features.
 All of this can be accommodated easily within a container that is converted for storing liquid air.

 There are some other benefits of using a converted unit for your liquid air, including:

 - Personnel doors can be fitted for easier and better access

 - Liquid air storage facilities can be professionally painted to fit your design and company branding

 - Adequate lighting and water facilities can be added if required